Welcome

 How do I know if Counselling is for me?

 To be plain with you, there is no tickbox answer to this.
-You might feel unsure how to move forward with a situation in your life, feel you are repeating patterns of behaviour, grieving a loss or feeling drowned, or you may think that the ways you live isn’t working for you.
+You might feel unsure how to move forward with a situation in your life, feel you are repeating patterns of behaviour, grieving a loss or feeling drowned, or you may think that the way you live isn’t working for you.

 Counselling may or may not be the right fit for you, you may be skeptical, fearful, or unsure.
 An initial session is a simple way to understand more, and if this is for you.
 Feel free to get in contact.